What do you do when customers demand access to information that's housed in legacy systems that are decidedly not ready for prime-time viewing?

 If you're Kevin Roden, you integrate.

 Roden, the CIO at Iron Mountain Inc., a Boston-based data protection and records management company, used Web services to tie his core legacy applications -- including records management and transportation scheduling software -- to a data warehouse with a Web-based front end.
-Now, customers can
+Now, customers can access their information, and Roden can continue using his custom applications in peace.

 "We had to figure out how to preserve the legacy applications, which still run quite well, while addressing the new needs of our customers, who want access to information," he said.
 "We invested a lot of time and money into those applications, and we didn't want to have to rip them apart."